ajeygore/ajeygore.github.com/collections/_posts/2023-01-14-TensorFlow2-on-macOS-M1-Machines.md

 Anyway, getting it right is little bit tricky, but here are simple things you can do get it write.

+NOTE: Please note that Code snippets wrap in small screen, and also take care that code snippets are for reference only, and may not work as is in the future.

 * Follow the [guide](https://developer.apple.com/metal/tensorflow-plugin/) at Apple's Metal page
 * Execute